Are These People Serious?

 Let’s Stop Drinking and Driving Without Eliminating Our Traditions

-Think about that for a moment: according to this ad, drinking and driving is a “tradition” worth preserving.
-Not to mention the fact that the argument is disingenuous as a glass of wine with dinner or a champagne toast would not trigger the ignition interlock.
-The interlock only triggers when the driver’s breath indicates a blood alcohol of over the legal limit.
-This group knows that its interests are best served by people being allowed to drink at their establishments.
+The interlock only triggers when the driver’s breath indicates blood alcohol over the legal limit.
+This group knows its interests are best served by people being allowed to drink at their establishments.
 The fact that they are trying to paint their position as being protective of “traditions” is ludicrous.

 Maybe these folks need to be working with the Anti-Poleez people.
 They seem to have the same goals: making the streets safe for drunk driving.